 The code that has been exported to the Visual Studio will be in C# language, even if the original DLL file was created in a different programming language.

-The common type of DLL filenames that can be opened using above-mentioned methods:
+Type of DLL filenames that can be opened using above-mentioned methods

 - Mfc42u.dll – This is an MFC (Microsoft Foundation Class) library file that is needed to run numerous Windows programs.
 If you are trying to open dll files in windows 7, download a decompiler program and register it with the Windows registry to avoid damaging the operating system in anyways.